kubeflow/website/content/docs/aws/troubleshooting-aws.md

 An error occurred (InvalidParameterException) when calling the UpdateClusterConfig operation: No changes needed for the logging config provided
 ```

-UpdateCluster will fail if you have invalid parameters.
-For example, if you already enable logs in your EKS cluster, and you choose to create kubeflow on existing cluster and also enable logs.
-You will get this error.
+The Amazon EKS `UpdateCluster` API operation will fail if you have invalid parameters.
+For example, if you already enabled logs in your EKS cluster, and you choose to create Kubeflow on existing cluster and also enable logs, you will get this error.

 ### FSX Mount Failure